• Skip to main content

 Broccoli asparagus soup is light and simple, yet hearty and satisfying at the same time.

 I love dipping Crusty Sourdough Bread in this soup for lunch, especially this Jalapeño Cheddar Sourdough Bread.
-It's also delicious paired with a light and flavorful salad like this Kale Crunch Salad.
+It's also delicious paired with a light and flavorful salad like this strawberry spinach salad.

 When it comes to dinner, this asparagus broccoli soup recipe makes the perfect side dish for a Simple Oven-Roasted Chicken or this Cast Iron Skillet Chicken Breast.